We Always Use A VPN When Travelling

 A VPN Keeps You Anonymous

 A VPN helps to keep you anonymous.
 Every computer when connected to a network gets an IP address.
 This IP address identifies you to services you connect to.
 This means that anything you do when connected can be tied to your device.
 A VPN provides you with a random IP address that is never directly linked to you.
 And that IP address changes every time you log in.
+You might want to have a look over at these VPN Statistics to see all the different reasons people and businesses may use a VPN, and to view the correlation between security and the use of a VPN.

 There are many reasons why you may not want to be identified with what you are doing on the internet.
 As a traveller, you may want to get access to travel services that don’t remember who you are.
 This may get you different pricing or different options.
 You may use your internet browser in “private” mode.
 But a VPN adds another layer of anonymity.